Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Clues are highly specific to 'song' using terms like 'verses and choruses' and 'lyrics and music' without using the answer itself.
-They offer distinct angles for identification and are perfectly challenging.
+The informed clues are exceptionally strong and specific, providing distinct details about songs (verses, choruses, lyrics, music, instruments, radio, emotions, storytelling) without using the answer word.
+They offer multiple clear angles, making the correct answer undeniable for an informed player.

 ✅ Strengths:
 - Generally specific and relate to correct answer